 Who did the picking?

-A large number of coconut farms use monkeys (animal slaves) to harvest coconuts.
+Many coconut farms use monkeys (animal-enslaved people) to harvest coconuts.
 A report by NPR claimed monkeys harvest 99% of Thai coconuts, primarily because of the efficiency (about 20x better than humans) and price (free) of this labor.

 Nothing is ever free.

-This is also taking jobs away from coconut farmers of whom many already live in extreme poverty and have no other opportunities.
-Having discovered the secrets of The Nectar of Tropical Island Goddesses, western countries must make a conscious choice to give back to the communities that discovered its magic.
+This is also taking jobs away from coconut farmers, many of whom live in extreme poverty and have no other opportunities.
+Having discovered the secrets of The Nectar of Tropical Island Goddesses, western countries must consciously choose to give back to the communities that discovered its magic.

 Who does this product empower?

 Conscious consumption is about choosing who your currency will support in the global market.
-Unfortunately, picking up coconut oil with the “fair-trade” label isn’t foolproof.
-Fair trade certification is often misunderstood as a synonym for ethical consumerism when it is really just a highly codified benchmark for international trade with plenty of room for error.
+Unfortunately, picking up coconut oil with the “fairtrade” label isn’t foolproof.
+Fairtrade certification is often misunderstood as a synonym for ethical consumerism when it is just a highly codified benchmark for international trade with plenty of room for error.

-It’s telling that most Fair-Trade Certified coconut oil comes from the Philippines, yet 60% of the country’s farmers live in poverty.
-And with over 18 million tons of coconuts per year coming from Indonesia alone (that’s the market without the super-efficient Thai monkey farms), it doesn’t take much math to understand that spending our dollars in fair-trade markets should dramatically shift that 60% poverty figure.
+It’s telling that most Fairtrade Certified coconut oil comes from the Philippines, yet 60% of the country’s farmers live in poverty.
+And with over 18 million tons of coconuts per year coming from Indonesia alone (a market without the super-efficient Thai monkey farms), it doesn’t take much math to understand that spending our dollars in fair trade markets should dramatically shift that 60% poverty figure.

 Who are you buying from?

-And when you see a product that had to be shipped all the way across the world, had to be packaged, labelled, and shipped again to a store or warehouse (which has staff, rent, electricity, bills) and then sold by a company which has staff, marketing budgets, overhead, debt etc. and that company sells the product for a few dollars?
+And when you see a product that had to be shipped across the world, had to be packaged, labeled, and shipped again to a store or warehouse (which has staff, rent, electricity, bills) and then sold by a company which has staff, marketing budgets, overhead, debt, etc. Then, finally, that company sells the product for a few dollars.
 What do you imagine the end of that supply chain that harvests the coconuts looks like?

 Seek out brands that explicitly delineate how people are treated, what they do to give back, how surrounding communities are supported, and how the artisanal nature of coconut oil production is preserved.

-Bring consciousness into our purchasing decisions doesn’t take much effort, yet can have tremendously positive effects.
-Make thoughtful choices with your purchasing power before you engage in a grocery store game of monkey see, monkey do!
+Bringing consciousness into our purchasing decisions doesn’t take much effort, yet it can have tremendously positive effects.
+So make thoughtful choices with your purchasing power before you engage in a grocery store game of monkey see, monkey do!